Landlord Accreditation Scheme Overview

-The scheme comprises an element of self-regulation and accordingly relies on a degree of goodwill and trust on the parts of Landlords, Letting Agents, tenants and the Local Authority.
+The scheme comprises an element of self-regulation and accordingly relies on a degree of goodwill and trust on the parts of landlords, tenants and the Local Authority.

 Aims of the scheme

 The aims of the scheme are to improve the condition and management of the private rented sector in Oxford.
-We will encourage, acknowledge and actively promote good standards of privately rented accommodation with the aim of assisting Landlords, Letting Agents and tenants to undertake their respective responsibilities to each other.
+We will encourage, acknowledge and actively promote good standards of privately rented accommodation with the aim of assisting landlords and tenants to undertake their respective responsibilities to each other.

 Compliance with the scheme will ensure that:

-- Landlords, Letting Agents, tenants and local residents enjoy the benefits of good property conditions, competent management standards and considerate neighbourly behaviour;
+- Landlords, tenants and local residents enjoy the benefits of good property conditions, competent management standards and considerate neighbourly behaviour;

 - Misunderstandings and disputes are reduced;